phoebeireland/codeinstitutemilestoneproject4/README.md

 ## Design Choices

 The overall feel of the Website should be somber and clean.
-As a lot of the code for the project was modeled after the Boutique Ado project that was shown in the Code Institute videos, styilistically, not much differs between that site and this funeral site.
-Obviously elements were altered to make the design fit a funeral website rather than a clothing and housewares shop, but the main style features remained largely the same.
+Styilistically, this project was inspired by the Boutique Ado project by Code Institute.

 ### Font